This easy cheesy crab and artichoke dip combines rich crab meat with artichoke hearts, mayo, and cheese for a tasty, warm, and hearty party dip.

 Instructions

-- Roughly chop artichokes and combine all ingredients into a large bowl.
-Pour into a shallow baking dish and bake at 350 degrees for about 30 minutes or until the dip is bubbling and starting to brown on the top.
+- Pour the mixture into a baking dish and heat at 350 degrees for 30 minutes until the top is bubbling and starting to brown.

 - Serve with crackers, tortilla chips or pita chips.